Samsung/tizen-docs/docs/application/dotnet/guides/app-management/widget-control.md

 <a name="listening_events"></a>
 ## Listening Widget Lifecycle Events on Widget Applications

-To listen to the widget lifecycle events, add lifecycle listeners on the control, as shown in the following code snippet:
+To listen to the widget lifecycle events, add lifecycle listeners on the control:

     ```
     private static void OnCreated(object sender, Tizen.Applications.WidgetLifecycleEventArgs args)